 Normally our show features interviews with those who've moved overseas.
-On Fridays, Dawn hosts a weekly live show in the Live and Earn in Paradise FB Group.
 On Black Friday Dawn had the opportunity to interview Jes Marcy, host of the It's All Clutter podcast and a Clutter expert.
 For those who want a Dream Life in Paradise, a daunting obstacle they must overcome is "What to do with all the STUFF??"
 Jess shares some of her best tips and an invitation to join her 5-day workshop!

 Commercial: [00:00:02] Welcome.
 You are listening to the overseas life redesign podcast where you'll hear fine, relaxed, and inspirational interviews with people who are really living the dream.
 I'm Dawn Fleming an attorney turned alchemist and your host for the show coming to you from the tropical island paradise of East level net us Mexico.
 Listen to conversations with courageous souls who step out of their comfort zone and designed a new way of life.
 They'll share their experiences, wisdom and offer practical steps you can take to redesign your life overseas.
 Listen, and you'll believe if you can dream it, you can achieve it.